fredoste101/asciiarchii/README.txt

 "myField":3, and that will be ignored, but adding "type":"myType" to an item will mess up the functionality.

+Right...
+Also there will be some fields created during runtime, so if any of the exists, they will be overwritten...
+Example "entityList" will be created, so if that field exist, it will be overwritten.

 ---- EXAMPLE -----
 Now, generalized rules are good.